 The three Mother-Offspring Studies of Fluoride Exposure on the Human Fetus

-While it is the first study listed below by Bashash et al. (2017) which is the largest & longest mother-offspring study that is most relevant to pregnant women and the Moms2B campaign, we have added two other studies as they report similar results.
+These Mother-Offspring studies reveal for the first time that the fetus is the most vulnerable to fluoride’s neurotoxicity.
+Studies that measured pregnant women’s urine levels for fluoride were correlated to the IQ of the offspring at several different ages.
+Exposure to certain levels of fluoride levels in the pregnant women’s urine were found to significantly impact the IQ of the offspring.
+While it is the first study listed below by Bashash et al. (2017) which is the largest & longest mother-offspring study that is most relevant to pregnant women and the Moms2B campaign, we have added two other studies as they report similar results of reduced IQ of the offspring.
 The singular importance of the Bashash et al. (2017) and Thomas et al. (2017) studies is that the fluoride levels in the urine of the pregnant women are similar to what is found in adults living in fluoridated communities in the U.S.

 1. Bashash et al. (2017) reported lower IQ at 4 years of age and between 6 to 12 years of age.